 Family Plan: FIXD Professional Scan Tool

 FIXD's scanner lets you manage multiple cars within its app.
-You can check and clear the readings on all of your cars, and get maintenance notifications.
+You can check and clear the readings on all of your vehicles and get maintenance notifications.

 Skip the trip to the mechanic